mahlon1200/MZAZI-XMD/README.md

 ---

-## 🌐 Multilingual Support (Coming Soon)
+## 🌍 Multilingual Support (Coming Soon)

-We are planning to add multilingual support to make MZAZI-XMD more accessible.
-Stay tuned for future updates!
+We are working on adding translations for Swahili, French, and more.

 ---

-## 📄 License
+## 📜 License

-This project is licensed under the [MIT License](https://github.com/TeddyDommie/MZAZI-XMD/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/TeddyDommie/MZAZI-XMD/blob/main/LICENSE)

 &copy; 2025 𝗠𝗭𝗔𝗭𝗜-𝗫𝗠𝗗